-Laura Humpf is passionate about supporting folks heal the effects of individual, collective and intergenerational trauma as well as cultivating and nourishing resilience.
+Laura Humpf is passionate about supporting folks heal the effects of individual, collective, intergenerational and systemic trauma as well as cultivating and nourishing resilience.

 She is a Licensed Marriage and Family Therapist specializing in working with folks living with a wide range of challenges including depression, grief, racism, shame, sexism, and the struggle to love the body they live in.
 As a certified Yoga Therapist she utilizes body-based approaches to healing, which can decrease pain, emotional and physical, and trauma symptoms (i.e. insomnia, panic, dissociation, etc.) while increasing acceptance, courage and the capacity to meet life with compassion and choice.

 This work fills Laura up, and she is grateful to have the opportunity to share it with others.
 She is a daily meditator, animal lover, voracious reader and hiker.
 She looks forward to working with you.